IthacaCollege/terminus-alpine/README.md

 ## What it does not have (use a different image for these steps)

 * bash
-* libraries for building/running Pattern Lab
+* libraries for building/running Storybook